ReAct, For Real: Building Deterministic Tool-Using Agents with LangGraph

 Bind two LLM phases: forced first (must call calculator) and free finish (no tools bound).

-Why it ends cleanly: After tools run, the graph goes back to the agent once to produce the final answer; tools_condition
+Why it ends cleanly: After tools run, the graph goes back to the agent once to produce the final answer; tools_condition routes to END if no tool calls are present.

 Observability: know exactly when the LLM is used

-Add a tiny callback to print LLM start/end and token usage; gate with DEBUG_AGENT=1
+Add a tiny callback to print LLM start/end and token usage; gate with DEBUG_AGENT=1.

-prints NL → normalized math expression for the tool.
+Optional: DEBUG_CALC=1 prints NL → normalized math expression for the tool.

 Running it